 1. The Paper Document You can always take the time that you don’t have to write out very specific procedures.
-I have a template that can help you with that and you can download it here.

 2. Video Create a series of short videos to not only tell your new Virtual Assistant but also show them how you like a specific task completed.
 A picture says 1000 words, and if your new Virtual Assistant can see the process it is much easier.
 There are many video tools on the market, my preference is Snagit by TechSmith.
 Click here to view details for a free trial.
 Snagit is a great screen capture program, allowing you to talk your way through what is on the screen, allowing you to articulate exactly how something is to be done.

 3. Audio Recording I love using the audio recording and so do several of my clients.
 This is a quick way of communication with your Virtual Assistant.
 As an example when I am reviewing something a member of my team has been working on, I simply reply to the email and attach a quick voice recording. eXtra Voice Recorder is not free, it comes with a small cost and is purchased via iTunes.

 4. The telephone, it’s not hard to pick up the phone but then again it is.
 You know what I mean.
 Unless you can be very disciplined and can stick to the exact reason you are calling, it’s not the most productive way to convey your instructions, things will creep onto the agenda that will take time away from both of you.
 Your Virtual Assistant is the utmost professional and would prefer to keep phone conversations to designated times agreed between the both of you.

 Find a way that works for both of you, and stick to it.
 Remember, never presume that your VA or your client knows exactly what you are thinking.